jamf/testrail-reporting/README.md

 # Testing

-Only way to test listeners is to use `Verify***Listener` classes to debug if all required method invocations happen.
+The only way to test listeners is to use `Verify***Listener` classes to debug if all required method invocations happen.

 # Using